Skip to main content

 Can I monitor Memcached with SASL authentication?

 The OTel Memcached receiver does not support SASL authentication.
-If your Memcached instance requires SASL, you need to run the Collector on a host that has direct network access without authentication, or use a sidecar deployment pattern.
+If your Memcached instance requires SASL, run the Collector on a host with direct network access that does not require authentication, or use a sidecar deployment pattern.

 What's Next?